 xMatters for ServiceNow is a direct, cloud-to-cloud integration, leveraging the communication plan technology within xMatters On-Demand to become the voice and interface of an automation engine.
 When ServiceNow detects something that requires attention, xMatters places phone calls, send emails or notifies your mobile app.

-Version 4.1.1 of the xMatters application within ServiceNow is certified with Helsinki, Istanbul, and Jakarta.
+Version 4.2.0 of the xMatters application within ServiceNow is certified with Helsinki, Istanbul, Jakarta, and Kingston.

 The integration consists of a pre-configured communication plan, and the xMatters application within ServiceNow which includes the following components: